tackme31/Cairngorm/README.md

 This library is tested on Sitecore XP 9.3 initial release with Solr.

 ## Usage
+The recommender searches recommended items based on "Tag", resolved from an item.
+The more "Tag"s an item contains, the more likely the item is recommended.

 1. Apply the following configuration patch.
     ```xml
     <configuration>